Feb 22, 2021

 FAQ – Frequently Asked Questions

-Do I really need to simmer the onions for that long?
+Do I really need to simmer the onions for that long for French onion soup pasta?

 Yes!
 Slowly cooking them coaxes out the subtle, sweet onion flavor and turns it into a buttery, jam-like consistency.
 It mellows the harsh flavor of onions.
 You don’t want caramelized onions for this.